TheCyberLocal/STRling/bindings/python/README.md

 ### Key Features

 - **High-Level Template Validation**: Quickly and easily validate common patterns using our template library.
-- **Low-Level Pattern Construction**: Build complex regex patterns using a readable and maintainable, object-oriented syntax.
+- **Low-Level Pattern Construction**: Build complex RegEx patterns using a readable and maintainable, object-oriented syntax.
 - **Escaping RegEx Jargon**: No longer write RegEx using complex jargon.
 - **Dependencies**: Depends solely on built-in python libraries, fostering dependability and compatibility.